ethereum-optimism/optimism/specs/predeploys.md

 the storage slot is hardcoded into the L1 logic.
 After the bedrock upgrade, the `L2ToL1MessagePasser` is used instead.
 Finalizing withdrawals from this contract will no longer be supported after the Bedrock and is only left to allow for alternative bridges that may depend on it.
+This contract does not forward calls to the `L2ToL1MessagePasser` and calling it is considered a no-op in context of doing withdrawals through the `CrossDomainMessenger` system.

 Any pending withdrawals that have not been finalized are migrated to the `L2ToL1MessagePasser` as part of the upgrade so that they can still be